Workspace administrators can control access to features of a model via the Users pane and model Contents.

 You can control access to a workspace both from Administration and within a model.
 User administrators provision user access to a workspace from Administration.
 Workspace administrators add users within a model and control access to model content.

-Note that you can manage user access to workspaces in three ways:
+You can manage user access to workspaces in three ways:

 In a model, you're either a workspace administrator or an end user.